Honors and Awards

 George H. Hallett award

-Pippa Norris and Joni Lovenduski's book on Political Recruitment: Gender, Race and Class (Cambridge University Press, 1995) has been awarded the 2018 George H. Hallett prize "for a book published at least ten years ago which has made a last contribution to the literature on representation and electoral systems".
-The prize will be awarded at the Representation and Electoral Systems business meeting at APSA's annual meeting in Boston on Friday 31st August 2018.
+Pippa Norris and Joni Lovenduski's book on Political Recruitment: Gender, Race and Class (Cambridge University Press, 1995) was awarded the 2018 George H. Hallett prize "for a book published at least ten years ago which has made a last contribution to the literature on representation and electoral systems".
+The prize was presented at the Representation and Electoral Systems business meeting at APSA's annual meeting in Boston on Friday 31st August 2018.

 Sir Isaiah Berlin Prize